Scimonster/React-Serialize/README.md

 # React Serialize

-serialize and deserialize React components to JSON
+Serialize and deserialize React components to JSON.

 </div>